gsi-ee/go4/etc/win32/README.txt

   "C:\Program files" should be avoided.
 Default installation location is "C:\Users\<username>\go4".
 - Installation includes ROOT version 5-34-30,
-  compiled with VC++10(2010).
-It can be found in root subfolder
+  compiled with VC++12 (2013).
+It will be found in root subfolder

 2. STARTING ANALYSIS

-- Run windows command prompt with go4 variable, provided as link in go4 program group menu
+- Run windows command prompt with go4 variables set - provided as link in go4 program group menu
 - Change to directory with user analysis:
     C:\Users\user1\go4> cd go4\Go4ExampleSimple
 - Start analysis by command: